Speedcubing-Canada/docs-speedcubing-canada/public/src/reimbursement-policy.md

 ## Submitting Allowed Expenses

 - To request reimbursement for allowed expense(s), the individual(s) and/or group(s) requesting reimbursement **must** email [reimbursements@speedcubingcanada.org](mailto:reimbursements@speedcubingcanada.org).
-  - The email _should_ include “reimbursement” in the subject line.
+  - The email _should_ include “reimbursement” and the name of the Speedcubing Canada Supported Event in the subject line.
   - The email **must** meet one of the two following requirements:
     - Include the name(s) of the Speedcubing Canada Supported Event(s) the allowed expense(s) are associated with.
     - If the allowed expense(s) are for equipment that will have ongoing use at Speedcubing Canada Supported Events, but cannot be directly associated with specific Speedcubing Canada Supported Events(s), provide written explanation to justify the equipment's benefit to Speedcubing Canada Supported Events in a particular region.